-L-Glutamine is also used in the medical world for many other reasons, one being as a protection for the immune system in patients undergoing cancer treatment such as radiotherapy.
+L-glutamine is also used in the medical world for many other reasons, one being as a protection for the immune system in patients undergoing cancer treatment such as radiotherapy.
 It is also used after bone marrow transplants and bowel surgery to improve recovery, prevent infection, and increase well-being.

-The inflammation that goes with this disorder can often damage the intestinal lining.
-Experts are not sure whether IBS causes LGS or vice versa as it is a field that still needs much research, and there is no real cure as of yet, not medically at least.
+The inflammation that goes with this disorder can damage the intestinal lining.
+Experts are not sure whether IBS causes LGS, or vice versa, and it is a field that still needs much more research as there is no real cure as of yet, not medically at least.

-Other Issues Caused by leaky Gut;
+Other Issues Caused by leaky Gut

-Healing A Leaky Gut:
+Healing A Leaky Gut

-- Helps protein synthesis
+- Helps protein synthesis.

-- Helps strip fat and promotes lean muscle growth
+- Helps strip fat and promotes lean muscle growth.

-- Is a great immune booster
+- Is a great immune booster.

-- May help combat insomnia
+- May help combat insomnia.

 - Has many medical uses (of which I would suggest you consult your doctor about before use)